Student Support Services

 Advisory is key to the close-knit, family culture at North.
 At North High School we believe it is crucial that EVERY SINGLE STUDENT feels connected to and supported by at least one adult in our community; additionally we want to make sure that every student has a small group of peers who they can get to know well and build supportive, positive relationships with throughout the year.
 Advisory is this support for students; during Advisory we work to build character skills, study and organizational skills, and strengthen our community through empathy building activities and helping each student to value the differences of our student body.

-GT/HGT at North
+Gifted and Talented at North

 North High School believes in every student.
 In fact, our mission statement emphasizes our end goal as “catalyzing the academic and personal success of all students.”
 Part of this work is also innovating and implementing systems that may not be in every traditional high school.